 Brainstorming is a classic method for getting a group to generate ideas.
 A topic is suggested, people speak up with their ideas and suggestions, and someone writes them down.
-The technique is so commonly used and assumed to work, I was surprised to learn that research shows this technique is actually not effective.
+The technique is so commonly used and assumed to work, I was surprised to learn that research shows this technique is actually not that effective.
 Keith Sawyer, author of Group Genius says, “Decades of research have consistently shown that brainstorming groups think of far fewer ideas than the same number of people who work alone and later pool their ideas.”

 So, how can we upgrade brainstorming to better access the wisdom of a group?
 And, for those interested in how to create effective networks and collaborations, how can we design this part of meetings to generate the most benefits to a network?

 - The group defines, or facilitator offers, an open question to explore.

 - Each person takes five minutes to write their ideas down.

 - People pair up and share their ideas.
 At this point, they may find some common themes, a new idea may emerge from the conversation, or their ideas may fit together in a complementary way.